Yellow-throated toucan: Vocal and non-vocal sounds

 The yellow-throated toucan's primary vocalization is "a series of loud, far-carrying yelps."
 The call is somewhat variable in tempo and the number of notes.
 It has been transcribed as "Díos te dé te dé", which translates from Spanish as "God give you".
 The species calls year round, usually from the tops of trees, and especially near dawn and dusk.
 It also "grunts, croaks, and rattles loudly in aggressive displays."
 In flight its wings rustle due to notches in the two outer primaries.

 Status

-The IUCN has assessed the yellow-throated toucan as Near Threatened.
-It has a very large range, but its population size is not known and is believed to be decreasing.
+The IUCN has assessed the yellow-throated toucan as Least Concern.
+It has a very large range, and its population is decreasing, but not at a rate that would merit a Vulnerable assessment.
 The major threat is continuing conversion of its forest habitat to agriculture and ranching; hunting is also a threat.
 "Yellow-throated Toucan is able to tolerate some human disturbance and forest alteration, but is nonetheless affected greatly by habitat loss."